Despagino/multiapp/README.md

 ## Crypto

 Search for your favorite crypto and see how much money you're making.
+This makes it easier for you to only get the necessary data you need such as price, volume, marketcap and more.
 ![Screen Shot 2021-05-25 at 2 13 22 PM](https://user-images.githubusercontent.com/80994897/119766572-430f4700-be83-11eb-8681-fc239172581e.png)

 ## Weather